 Would it take a scientific study to convince you that your pristine and tidy kitchen may still be dirtier than your teenager's bedroom?
 Learn the ugly truth about germs and where they accumulate the most.
-Many exist in plain sight (if you could see them) on surfaces you only thought were clean.
+Many exist in plain sight (if you could see them) on surfaces in your home you only thought were clean.

 Top 10 Places for Germs and Hidden Dirt